Find out if you’re a money service business and need to register with HMRC under the Money Laundering Regulations.

 The devices in this definition include mobile telephones, laptop, desktop or tablet computers, interactive televisions or similar devices.

 You’re not a payment service provider if you simply accept a payment from a debit card or credit card for payment of goods or services you supplied to your customer.

-You’re not a payment service provider if your customer only uses the device to instruct the bank to make a payment and the bank does not transmit the payment via you.
+You’re not a payment service provider if your customer only uses the device to instruct the bank to make a payment and the bank does not transmit the payment through you.

 Bill payment service providers

-A bill payment service provider provides a payment service for utility and other household bills and act on behalf of the payer.
+A bill payment service provider provides a payment service for utility and other household bills and acts on behalf of the payer.
 This includes bills for: